fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 <br/> We observe that the PoSI confidence intervals are much more
 conservative.
 The main disadvantage of this approach is computational complexity.
-The model without interactions contains 11 variables, i.e., there are $2^11 - 1 = 2047$ possible reduced models.
+The model without interactions contains 11 variables, i.e., there are $2^{11} - 1 = 2047$ possible reduced models.
 If we consider the model with interactions, this number increases to
 $2^{55}-1 \approx 3,6 \cdot 10^{16}$.
-Hence, we can consider merely models with a limited number of selected variables.
+Hence, we can consider merely models with a limited number of dropped variables.

 For example, if we consider models with 53-55 parameters, we need to investigate 1541 models.
 If we increase this range to 52-55, the number